 Be on time

-Paying your bills on time – or early – is one of the best things you can do to try and keep your credit healthy.
-Credit scores are calculated on many different criteria, but the largest portion of that determination is based on your payment history.
-That's why keeping on schedule is so important.
+Paying your bills on time is one of the best things you can do to help your credit score improve.
+Credit scores are calculated using various factors, but the one with the biggest impact is your payment history.
+That’s why staying on schedule is so important.

 You can do anything if you put your mind to it